Are you pregnant and wondering how to break the news at work? You’re not alone. Many women worry about how the news will be received.

-It is entirely up to you when you would like to announce your pregnancy.
-Most women choose to wait until after the first trimester, when their risk of miscarriage drops significantly (source).
-This helps avoid awkward, uncomfortable, or intimately personal conversations in the event that you do have a miscarriage within the first 13 weeks.
+It is entirely up to you when you want to announce your pregnancy.
+Most women choose to wait until after the first trimester when their risk of miscarriage drops significantly.
+This helps avoid awkward, uncomfortable, or intimate personal conversations in the event that you have a miscarriage within the first 13 weeks.

-However, you may choose to disclose your pregnancy to your supervisor earlier if you are suffering from severe morning sickness that is interfering with your job performance.
+However, you may choose to disclose your pregnancy to your supervisor earlier if you suffer from severe morning sickness that interferes with your job performance.
 While you may not be ready to share your condition widely with the whole office, sharing on a need-to-know basis may be necessary.

-If you plan to take a lengthy maternity leave, it takes quite a bit of planning and it is a common courtesy to notify coworkers who may be affected to give them a reasonable amount of time to plan for your absence.
+If you plan to take a lengthy maternity leave, it takes quite a bit of planning, so it is a common courtesy to notify coworkers who may be affected to give them a reasonable amount of time to plan for your absence.

 How Can I Hide My Pregnancy at Work?